Well, as they say, there are exceptions to every rule!

-(In terms of other brands: Califia Farms’ Oat Barista Blend likewise has no thickeners or stabilizers although it does contain sunflower oil.
+(In terms of other brands: Califia Farms’ Oatmilk likewise has no thickeners or stabilizers, although it does contain sunflower oil.
 Elmhurst’s Milked Oats Oat Milk doesn’t have gums or stabilizers but does have added sugar and is aseptically packaged.)

 Oats are safe for those with dairy, soy, and nut allergies.

-The good news is that Oatly makes Low-Fat Oatmilk Chilled without added oil and that’s the only version I would recommend.
+The good news is that Oatly makes Low-Fat Oatmilk Chilled without added oil, and that’s the only version I recommend.

-Unfortunately, Oatly is not certified organic, and conventional oats are typically grown with some pretty toxic pesticides.
+Unfortunately, Oatly is not certified organic, and conventional oats are typically grown with toxic pesticides.

 And finally, Oatly contains dipotassium phosphate, a synthetically produced acidity regulator that helps Oatly hold its own in coffee.
 Oatly’s website justifies this by saying that dipotassium phosphate is made up of potassium and phosphorus, both common minerals in the body.
 It’s considered “Generally Recognized as Safe” (GRAS) by the FDA.
 However, a 2012 study found that phosphates can accumulate in the body and cause organ calcification in people with kidney failure as well as in people without kidney issues.
 Something to be aware of and perhaps not ideal for everyone.